hapijs/hapi/docs/Reference.md

   should use `plugins[name]`.
 Note the difference between `server.settings.app` which is used to store configuration value and `server.app` which is meant for storing run-time state.

-- <a name="server.config.cache"></a>`cache` - determines the type of server-side cache used.
-Every server includes a default cache for storing and application state.
-By default, a simple memory-based cache is created which has a limited capacity.
-  **hapi** uses [**catbox** module documentation](https://github.com/spumko/catbox#client) as its cache implementation which includes support for Redis, MongoDB, Memcached, and Riak.
+- <a name="server.config.cache"></a>`cache` - sets up server-side caching.
+Every server includes a default cache for storing application state.
+By default, a simple memory-based cache is created which has limited capacity and capabilities. **hapi** uses [**catbox**](https://github.com/spumko/catbox) for its cache which includes support for Redis, MongoDB, Memcached, and Riak.
 Caching is only utilized if methods and plugins explicitly store their state in the cache.
-The server cache configuration only defines the store itself. `cache` can be assigned:
+The server cache configuration only defines the storage container itself. `cache` can be assigned:
     - a string with the cache engine module name (e.g. `'catbox-memory'`, `'catbox-redis'`).
     - a configuration object with the following options:
         - `engine` -